ChristinaKs/Semester-4/README.md

 ### File: Any file with the name format YYYY-MM-DD-HH-MM-SS.png
   These are images taken from the teacher's notes or online (has link attached to it when it comes up) that is used in any other file in this folder.

+  ## Folder: System Development
+  ### File: SysDevNotes.md
+    A file containing notes from the System debelopment course, pulled from the teacher's powerpoints, as well as class presentations.

+ ### File: Any file with the name format YYYY-MM-DD-HH-MM-SS.png
+  These are images taken from the teacher's notes or online (has link attached to it when it comes up) that is used in any other file in this folder.